alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Participant

-A participant is any entity - human, machine, software bot, escrow agent, or otherwise, that is bounded by the extent of that entity's [@TrustedComputingBase].
+A participant is any entity - human, machine, software bot, conversation archiver, or other, that is bounded by the extent of that entity's [@TrustedComputingBase].

 ## Conversation